chris-wood/draft-hendrickson-privacypass-expiration-extension/draft-hendrickson-privacypass-expiration-extension.md

 that the extension be constructed in a way that does not induce anonymity set partitioning, as described in {{Section 6.1 of ARCHITECTURE}}.

-The best way to achieve this in practice is for all Clients to consistently use the same information in the extension.
+The best way to achieve this in practice is for Clients to use the same limited sets of information in the extension.
 Consistency can be achieved in a variety of ways.
 For example, Client implementations might insist that all Clients use the same deterministic function for computing the expiration timestamp, e.g., some function F(current time).
-Presumably, this function would round the current timestamp, resulting in a loss of precision but overall less unique value.
+This function would round the current timestamp, resulting in a loss of precision but overall less unique value.
 One way to implement this function would by rounding the timestamp to the nearest hour, day, or week.
 Of course, this does not account for clock skew,